 - To graduate PAs who enhance the services of supervising physicians as part of the physician-PA team and collaborate with other members of an interdisciplinary health care team to provide quality patient care.

 - To graduate PAs who will utilize their education and training to make significant contributions to the health of the community.

 - To graduate PAs who improve access to medical services by providing whole person care to those living in underserved communities.

 - To graduate PAs who are culturally competent and able to care for diverse populations with compassion and excellence.

-- To graduate PAs who provide care with the highest ethical standards.
+- To graduate PAs who will provide care with the highest ethical standards.

-- To graduate PAs who are life-long learners and actively engaged in the PA profession.
+- To graduate PAs who will be life-long learners and actively engaged in the PA profession.

 Success of the Program in Meeting Goals: